frederickaplan/fdh/files/PART2/fdh-2-3.md

 3) Ways of writing handwritten and printed texts change over time.

-4) For creating digital representations of these texts one needs to combine powerful digital typography and universal textual representations standards.
+4) In order to create digital representations of these texts, one needs to combine powerful digital typography and universal textual representations standards.

 This lecture will briefly present the evolution of handwritten and printed texts.
 The ways to encode this evolution will be detailed in the following lecture.

+#### Contents
+1. Scripts
+> 1.1.
+Defintions // 1.2.
+Script Typologies // 1.3.
+Operationalisation of writing scripts.
+Focus: McLuhan and the Typographic Man //
+2. Handwritten texts
+> 2.1.
+Evolution of handwritten texts // 2.2.
+Focus: Medieval abbreviations // 2.3.
+Handwritten text databases //
+3. Printed Texts
+> 3.1.
+The Printing Revolution // 3.2.
+Redocumentation in the early days of printing: from handwritten to printed books // 3.3.
+The evolution of Typography //
+4. Spellings
+> 4.1.
+The recent standardisation of language rules // 4.2.
+Linguistic heterogeneity in older texts // 4.3.
+From an historical text to a modern transcription //
+5. Conclusion
+> 5.1.
+Summary // 5.2.
+In the next chapter //

+---
 ## 1. Scripts

 ### 1.1.
 Defintions